klmnden/azure-docs.tr-tr/articles/machine-learning/desktop-workbench/model-management-cli-reference.md

 **Bildirimi oluşturma**

-Aşağıdaki komut modeli için bir bildirim dosyası oluşturur.
+Aşağıdaki komut, modeli için bir bildirim dosyası oluşturur.

 `az ml manifest create --manifest-name [your new manifest name] -f [path to code file] -r [runtime for the image, e.g. spark-py]`